-In spite of its’ partial re-building over the Renaissance period, and the extensive restoration work late in the nineteenth century, Karlštejn’s in-penetrable towers and walls – particularly the eighty eight-foot-tall (twenty seven metres) Great Tower, or keep, – remains a splendid sight.
+Despite its’ partial re-building over the Renaissance period and the extensive restoration work late in the nineteenth century, Karlštejn’s in-penetrable towers and walls – particularly the eighty eight-foot-tall (twenty-seven metres) Great Tower, or keep, – remains a splendid sight.

 The inside of it, while stark, is worth visiting.
-Here you’ll be able to see the apartments of the emperor, including his 2 chapels and bedroom.
-The 1st is St. Mary’s Chapel, adorned with time-worn, fourteenth century frescoes displaying the founding of the castle.
+Here you’ll be able to see the emperor’s apartments, including his 2 chapels and bedroom.
+The 1st is St. Mary’s Chapel, adorned with time-worn, fourteenth-century frescoes displaying the castle’s founding.
 More interesting is St. Catherine’s Chapel, the private praying place for the emperor.
 Embellished with frescoes from the Medieval era and tablets of semi-precious gems fixed into the walls, it displays a picture of Charles the fourth with his 3rd wife, Anne (of Svídnik).

-The centre of this castle is the ‘keep’ tower, which is where the most valuable relics and jewels were kept.
-Within this, the amazing Holy Cross Chapel is extensively embellished and gilded with 2200 valuable gems and a massive fourteenth century painting cycle, by Master Theodoric (from Prague), displaying the saints.
+The centre of this castle is the ‘keep’ tower, where the most valuable relics and jewels were kept.
+Within this, the amazing Holy Cross Chapel is extensively embellished and gilded with 2200 valuable gems and a massive fourteenth-century painting cycle by Master Theodoric (from Prague), displaying the saints.
 The chapel was constructed to store non-replaceable religious artefacts, along with the Habsburg imperial insignia and jewels, now exhibited in Prague and Vienna.
-For a long time, this was shut to tourists to conserve its’ artistic valuables, though a few of Theodoric’s panels are exhibited in Prague in St. Agnes’ Convent.
+For a long time, this was not accessible to tourists to conserve its’ artistic valuables, though a few of Theodoric’s panels are exhibited in Prague in St. Agnes’ Convent.
 Tours that include this chapel are provided for some parts of each year, restricted to fifteen people.
 It is charged at virtually twice the price of other tours, but it’s definitely worth it.
 You have to pre-book this tour.